-ISPO assesses the impact of Category I and II training on:
+ISPO assessed the impact of Category I and II training on:

 - The end user of prosthetic and orthotic devices:

-- The quality of prosthetic/orthotic treatment: though continuous evaluation of ISPO-recognized P&O schools worldwide to make sure that their programmes fully adhere to the ISPO standards.
+- The quality of prosthetic/orthotic treatment: through continuous evaluation of ISPO-recognized P&O schools worldwide, to make sure that their programmes fully adhere to the ISPO standards.

 - Fisk J, Soderberg B, Trebbin H, Cochrane H and Stills M (2010).
 ISPO/LWVF Evaluation team VIETCOT graduates report.
 ISPO